BioClocksUK/BioClocksUK.github.io/index.md

  *Locations of BioClocks UK members, August 2022*

-**Next Meeting of the UK Clock Club: 02 Feb 2023, 09:30 GMT, University of Surrey.**
+**Next Meeting of the UK Clock Club: Feb 2023, University of Surrey.**

 [Archive of the UK Clock Club email list](https://www.jiscmail.ac.uk/cgi-bin/webadmin?A0=UKCLOCKCLUB)